atomist/sdm/README.md

     context: HandlerContext;

     /**
-     * If available, provides a way to address the channel(s) related to this repo.
+     * If available, provides a way to address the channel(s) related to this event.
+     * This is usually, but not always, the channels linked to a
+     * In some cases, such as repo creation or a push to a repo where there is no linked channel,
+     * addressChannels will go to dev/null without error.
      */
-    addressChannels?: AddressChannels;
+    addressChannels: AddressChannels;

     /**
      * Credentials for use with source control hosts such as GitHub